Seiko Matsuda: 1987–1989

-During the marriage period in 1985, Seiko has not announced whenever she would continue or will retire afterwards.
-Compared to her senior singer, Momoe Yamaguchi, who retired after marriage, Seiko's will and support from the husband of continuing career has received from the public nickname Mama Doll-mother, works as an idol.
-Although she made comeback, the live tours and releases were not as frequently and busy as during her teen years.
+During the period leading up to her marriage in 1985, Seiko had not announced whether she would continue performing or retire.
+Compared to her senior singer, Momoe Yamaguchi, who retired after marriage, Seiko's will and support from her husband for a continuing career lead to her receiving nickname "Mama Doll-mother, works as an idol".
+Although she made a comeback, live tours and releases were not as frequent and busy as previously.

-In April 1987 she has fully resumed her music activities by releasing her twenty-second single Strawberry Time.
-It was her new single to be released for the first time in 1 year and 10 months.
-Until the release of twenty-fifth single, the singles has received no promotion usage.
-Originally, there were no plans for the single release and was planned to be only part of the upcoming new studio album under the same title, however by the strong wish by the Seiko, the release has realized.
-The single debuted at number 1 on the Oricon Weekly Charts and sold over 317k copies.
-On the yearly Oricon rankings, the singles charted at number 5.
+In April 1987, she fully resumed her activities by releasing her twenty-second single, "Strawberry Time", her first after a 22-month hiatus.
+Until the release of twenty-fifth single, the singles received no promotion usage.
+There were originally no plans for the single release, and it was planned to be the only a part of the upcoming new studio album under the same title, but was released due to the singer's demands.
+The single debuted at number 1 on the Oricon Weekly Charts and sold over 317,000 copies.
+On the yearly Oricon rankings, the single itself charted at number 5.

-One month later, in May 1987, she released after one year the new studio album under same titles as included single-Strawberry Time.
-It includes 9 newly written song in which one of them Seiko wrote by herself.
-The album debuted at number 1 on the Oricon Weekly Charts and had sold over 1 million copies.
-In the same month, Seiko launcher her first live tour after two years titled Seiko Super Diamonds Revolution, which later until June.

-In September 1987 she released her fourth home-video release Super Diamond Revolution, in which includes footage from the live tour launched in the same year.
+One month later, she released the new studio album under same titles as the included single, "Strawberry Time", featuring nine songs, with one written by herself.
+The album debuted at number 1 on the Oricon Weekly Charts and had sold over 1,000,000 copies, one of her best selling albums in her career.
+During the same month, Seiko launched her first live tour after the hiatus, called "Seiko Super Diamonds Revolution", which continued into the following month.
+In September 1987, she released her fourth home-video release under the same name, which includes footage from her live tour.

-In November 1987 she released her twenty-third single Pearl White-Eve written by Senri Oe.
-The single still managed to debut at number 1 on the Oricon Weekly charts and sold over 202k copies.
+In November 1987, Seiko released her twenty-third single, "Pearl White-Eve", written by Senri Oe.
+The single also debuted at number 1 on the Oricon Weekly charts and sold over 202,000 copies.
 On the yearly Oricon charts, the single charted at number 48.

-On 31 December 1987 she made appearance on the New Year television program Kohaku for the eighth time.
+On December 31, 1987, Seiko made her eighth television appearance on Kohaku at the NHK Hall.

-In April 1988 she released her twenty-fourth single Marrakech written by Steve Kipner and Paul Bliss.
-The single debut at number 1 on the Oricon Weekly charts and sold over 182k copies.
-On the yearly Oricon rankings, the single charted at number 43.
+In April 1988, Seiko released her twenty-fourth single, "Marrakech", written by Steve Kipner and Paul Bliss.
+The single debuted at number 1 on the Oricon Weekly charts and sold over 182,000 copies.
+The single charted at number 43 on the yearly Oricon rankings.